Transgender genocide: Activism

-Trans and other queer activists have used the term "transgender genocide" to oppose discrimination and violence against transgender people, especially when seen as a global phenomenon.
-In 2013, it was reported that, "...a coalition of NGOs from South America and Europe started the 'Stop Trans Genocide' campaign."
-For example, the term was used by a Latin American trans activist who sought asylum in Germany.
+Transgender and other queer activists have used the terms "transgender genocide" and "transgendercide" to oppose discrimination and violence against transgender people, especially when seen as a global phenomenon.
+In 2013, it was reported that "a coalition of NGOs from South America and Europe started the 'Stop Trans Genocide' campaign."
+For example, the term was used by a Latin American transgender activist who sought asylum in Germany.
 In 2018, Planned Parenthood of New York City president Laura McQuade said in a speech that a Trump administration proposal to change federal recognition of transgender persons would lead to genocide.
+In March 2026, Margaret Cho gave a Queerty Award acceptance speech calling for more vocal support for transgender rights and referring to Kansas Senate Bill 244, which resulted in the immediate revocation of transgender citizens' identification cards in the state, as evidence of "genocide".

+At the 2015 March of Pride in Buenos Aires, activists held signs saying "Basta de travesticidios" ("Enough transgendercide").
+(Note: The translation is more literally "Enough Travesti-cide", but English language sources translate it as "Enough transgendercide") In Brazil, activists have also described the targeting of transgender people, particularly Afro-Brazilian transgender women, as a genocide.